-John Smillie, Campaign Director
+John Smillie, Executive Director

 John is a graduate of Stanford University.
 He was an organizer and research coordinator for the Northern Plains Resource Council from 1979 to 1984, and has been campaign director for WORC since 1984.
 During that time he has been a trainer for WORC's Principles of Community Organizing sessions, writer and editor of many WORC publications, and lead staff for several regional and national campaigns on agricultural and natural resource issues.
 John coordinates the work of WORC’s regional organizers on issue campaigns, and is lead staff for the Oil and Gas Campaign Team.

-Kevin Williams, Director of Organizing
+Kevin Williams, Director of Organizing and Campaigns

 Sara Kendall, DC Office Director